shiptwo/shiptwo.github.io/_pages/about.md

 I am also fascinated by **Microservices & Headless Architecture**, that gives you control of every aspect applications.

-Apart from this, I love listening to music, it may sound like bragging but I listen to a vivid genres from 70s Rock to Progressive Metal & also some of Bollywood Pop (thanks to Spotify here).
+Apart from this, I love listening to music, it may sound like bragging but I listen to a vivid genres from 70s Rock to Progressive Metal & also some of Bollywood Pop (Spotify recommendations are awesome :heart:).

-Another one that really fascinates me is Motorcycling, the sheer thrill & joy of riding through rains.
+The next that really fascinates me is Motorcycling, the sheer thrill & joy of riding through rains.

-Thanks for reading!
+Thanks for reading :beer: